 We have incurred significant losses in each period since our inception.
-We incurred net losses of \$220.4 million and \$13,659.5 million for the years ended December 31, 2023 and 2022, respectively.
-The net loss for the year December 31, 2022 included non-cash impairment charges of \$13,402.8 million as discussed further below.
-As of December 31, 2023, we had an accumulated deficit of \$15,228.7 million.
-These losses and accumulated deficit reflect the large non-cash impairment charges for our goodwill and the substantial investments we have made to expand our business and scope of services, acquire new Clients and members, build our proprietary network of healthcare providers, and develop our technology platform.
-We intend to continue scaling our business to increase our Client, member, and provider bases, broaden the scope of services we offer, and expand our applications of technology through which members can access our services.
-Accordingly, we anticipate that cost of revenue (exclusive of depreciation and amortization, which are shown separately) and operating expenses may continue to increase depending on our performance and our ability to fund these investments in line with our strategic goals.
-These efforts may prove more expensive than we currently anticipate, and we may not succeed in increasing our revenue sufficiently to offset these higher expenses.
+We incurred net losses of \$1,001.2 million and \$220.4 million for the years ended December 31, 2024 and 2023, respectively.
+The net loss for the year ended December 31, 2024 included a non-cash goodwill impairment charge of \$790.0 million as discussed further below.
+As of December 31, 2024, we had an accumulated deficit of \$16,229.9 million.
+These losses and accumulated deficit reflect the large non-cash impairment charge for our goodwill and the substantial investments we have made to expand our business and scope of services, acquire new Clients and members, build our proprietary network of healthcare providers, and develop our technology platform.
 We cannot assure you that we will achieve profitability in the future or that, if we do become profitable, we will be able to sustain or increase profitability.
 Our prior losses, combined with our expected future losses, have had and will continue to have an adverse effect on our stockholders' equity and working capital.
 As a result of these factors and cash flow needs, we may need to raise additional capital through debt or equity financings to fund our operations, and such capital may not be available on reasonable terms, if at all.